Erik González: Pittsburgh Pirates

 On November 14, 2018, González (along with minor leaguers Tahnaj Thomas and Dante Mendoza) were traded to the Pittsburgh Pirates in exchange for Max Moroff and Jordan Luplow.

 In a game on April 19, 2019, González was chasing after a fly ball and collided with outfielder Starling Marte.
 Marte had to be carted off of the field and González suffered a fractured left clavicle, and was placed on the 60-day injured list the next day.
 In a shortened 2020 season due to the COVID-19 pandemic, González batted .227/.255/.359 with 3 home runs and 20 RBI in 50 games.
 On August 7, 2021, González was designated for assignment by the Pirates.
 On August 10, González cleared waivers and was outrighted to the Triple-A Indianapolis Indians.
 On October 13, González elected free agency.

 Miami Marlins

 On November 28, 2021, González signed a minor league contract with the Miami Marlins.
 He began the 2022 season with the Jacksonville Jumbo Shrimp and was promoted to the major leagues on May 8.
 In 35 plate appearances with Miami, he mustered a .194/.286/.194 batting line with 3 RBI.
 On May 26, González was removed from the 40-man roster and returned to Triple-A Jacksonville.

-He was designated for assignment on July 3.
-He elected free agency on November 10, 2022.
+On June 26, 2022, González was selected back to the active roster and slotted in the lineup as the starting third baseman against the New York Mets.
+He was designated for assignment on July 1, after Billy Hamilton was added to the roster.
+He elected free agency on November 10.

 Chicago White Sox

 On December 29, 2022, González signed a minor league contract with the Chicago White Sox organization.
+He spent 2023 with the Triple–A Charlotte Knights, playing in 131 games and batting .272/.322/.360 with 5 home runs and 59 RBI.
+González elected free agency following the season on November 6.

+Cincinnati Reds

+On December 5, 2023, González signed a minor league contract with the Cincinnati Reds.
+On November 6, he elected free agency.

+Leones de Yucatán

+On November 13, 2025, González signed with the Leones de Yucatán of the Mexican League.